miroslavpejic85/mirotalk-docs/docs/license/index.md

 ## Product listings and prices

-Each listed purchase covers one end product under the selected license.
+Each individual product purchase covers that product under the selected license.
+[MiroTalk ULTIMATE](../sites/ultimate.html) includes all MiroTalk projects in one bundle.
 Prices can change; Stripe Checkout displays the current price and purchase details.

 | Product | Regular | Extended |
 | --- | ---: | ---: |